CharlieUengWorks/iBP_Assessment/README.md

 The server is a simple restful api server that whenever a get request is received it creates a computer object, sorts out the required data and returns it as a json string.

+Blender is also used to fix geometry and material issues to produce a glb file ready to be loaded.

 ## Credit
 Computer model - https://sketchfab.com/salvatore.butera1998